-Our American Depositary Shares ("ADSs") have been publicly traded on the NASDAQ Global Select Market under the symbol "BGNE" since February 3, 2016.
-Our ordinary shares have been publicly traded on the Stock Exchange of Hong Kong Limited ("HKEx") under the stock code "06160" since August 8, 2018.
+Our American Depositary Shares (ADSs) have been publicly traded on the NASDAQ Global Select Market under the symbol "BGNE" since February 3, 2016.
+Our ordinary shares have been publicly traded on the Stock Exchange of Hong Kong Limited (HKEx) under the stock code "06160" since August 8, 2018.
+Our ordinary shares traded in Renminbi (the RMB Shares) have been publicly traded on the Science and Technology Innovation Board of the Shanghai Stock Exchange in China under the stock code "688235" since December 15, 2021.